 8. Am I doing it for the exit options?

 Most people going into investment banking have a plan.
-Usually, this means going into private equity, but in reality only the best investment banking analysts make the cut.
+Usually, this means going into private equity or hedge funds, but in reality, only the best investment banking analysts make the cut.

-“You’ll need to have worked on a good number of deals to successfully pitch yourself to PE, and certain practice areas like M&A and leveraged finance work may be attractive to PE employers where other practice areas may not be,” she said.
+“You’ll need to have worked on a good number of deals to successfully pitch yourself to PE, and certain practice areas like M&A and leveraged finance work may be attractive to PE employers whereas other practice areas may not be,” Raiffa says.

 Given that most people don’t make it to the buy-side, you need to ask yourself whether you’re in it for the long-term and can handle the stress and lifestyle associated with banking.